Last Updated on August 25, 2024 by John Coleman

 1) Add Plants

 Plants not only add beauty to your patio, but they also provide shade and decrease the temperature.
 They have a natural cooling effect as they release moisture into the air.
 Some plants that are great for this purpose include ferns, palms, and spider plants.
-You may also consider building a trellis and planting a climbing plant or flower.
+You may also consider building or installing a trellis and planting a climbing plant or flower.

 2) Plant Trees